ANTIDARK

 What is LED lighting?

-When it comes to illuminating our homes, offices or public spaces, the LED light bulb has become a popular choice.
+When we talk about illuminating our homes, offices, or public spaces, the LED bulb has now become a very common choice.
 But what exactly is LED lighting?

 LED stands for ‘Light Emitting Diode’.
 Unlike the old-fashioned incandescent bulb, which uses a heated metal filament to create light, an LED bulb works in a different way.
 Think of an LED bulb as a kind of reverse solar cell.
 While solar cells convert light into electrical energy, LEDs transform electrical energy into light by passing the current through a semiconductor diode.